victorsamun/configvalidator/README.md

 # configchecker
-This module helps you to check `configparser`-loaded configurations.
+This module helps to check `configparser`-loaded configurations.

 ## Usage